 Start with small activities such as light cooking.
 Avoid doing heavier tasks as it may interfere with recovery.

-Which Exercises are the Best to Start after Cardiac Bypass Surgery?
+Which Exercises are the Best to Start after Heart Bypass Surgery?

 The following exercises are good to start after surgery: